Small Cell Lung Cancer

 View Chemotherapy Treatments for SCLC

 Immunotherapy is a type of cancer treatment that uses the body’s natural defenses (immune system) to identify, attack, and kill cancer cells.
-The immunotherapy drugs that are currently FDA-approved to treat lung cancer are all known as checkpoint inhibitors.
+The immunotherapy drugs that are currently FDA-approved to treat lung cancer are known as either checkpoint inhibitors or bispecific antibody immunotherapies.
 They are given into a vein through an intravenous (IV) line.
 You may receive them at your doctor’s office, at an infusion clinic, or as a day patient at a hospital.
 Which drug you receive will depend on biomarker testing results, overall health status, what you prefer, and your insurance.
 Ask your health care team if these drugs are an option for you.

 New research is looking at other kinds of immunotherapy to treat lung cancer.
 These include vaccines and cell therapies.
 Ask your doctor about clinical trials.